DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 What percentage of my bankroll should I risk per slate?

-There is no one number, but a conservative approach keeps total action on any single slate to a small fraction of your roll, with most of it in cash and single-entry and only a small slice in large-field GPPs.
+There is no one number, but a conservative approach keeps total action on any single slate to a small fraction of your roll.
+On a $100 bankroll that often looks like $6 to $8 in play a night, most of it in cash and single-entry and only a dollar or two in large-field GPPs.
 Sizing this way lets normal variance play out without busting your bankroll on a cold run.